Skincare Tips from Proactiv+ 3-Step Clear Skin System with Dr. Lara Savage

 #7 Go Natural.
-Check your beauty products, health supplement and even your food intake from harsh ingredients such as artificial colors, preservatives and other dangerous chemical additives.
+Check your beauty products, health supplements and even your food intake from harsh ingredients such as artificial colors, preservatives and other dangerous chemical additives.

-#8 Get the right track of sleep, studies recommend sleeping from 10pm to 4am repairs and regenerate the body and its immune system.
+#8 Get the right track of sleep, studies recommend sleeping from 10pm to 4am repairs and regenerates the body and its immune system.

 #9 Engage in meaningful activity.
 Join fun runs, yoga class, zumba or have an early or late afternoon jog.
 Learn something that you really want back then when you don’t have the luxury of time to do it.